Clemapfel/mousetrap/docs/05_events.md

 });
 window.add_controller(key_controller);
 ```

 Where we choose to ignore the second `int32_t`, which is the os-specific key code.

 Note that `KeyEventController` **should not be used to detect whether the user pressed a combination of keys**, for example `Control + C`.
-Mousetrap offers a purpose-build event controller for keybindings, which uses the `Action` architecture.
+Mousetrap offers a purpose-built event controller for keybindings, which uses the `Action` architecture.

 ## Detecting Key Bindings: ShortcutEventController

-We learned in the [chapter on actions](03_actions.md) that any funcionality of an application should be wrapped in an `Action`.
+We learned in the [chapter on actions](03_actions.md) that any functionality of an application should be wrapped in an `Action`.
 We can trigger actions using `Action::activate()` or with certain widgets, such as `Button` or `PopoverMenu`.
-We've learned before that we can assign each action a shortcut using `Action::add_shortcut`.
+Before, it was stated we can assign each action a shortcut using `Action::add_shortcut`.
 This shortcut will be automatically displayed in menus.
 There is a third way to trigger actions using shortcuts that does not depend on a widget: `ShortcutEventController`

 A shortcut, or keybinding, has the intuitive meaning of "any button combination".
-A shortcut in mousetrap is more limited however.
+A shortcut in mousetrap is more limited, however.

 ### Shortcut Trigger Syntax

 Recall that keys in mousetrap are split into two groups, modifiers and non-modifiers.
 A
 shortcut is a combination of **any number of modifiers**, including none, followed by **exactly one non-modifiers**.
 A few examples:

 + `a` (that is the `A` keyboard key) is a shortcut